 - Social media presents a great opportunity to offer the target buyer insights about the brand and its products and services.
 We can help your business connect with its target audience.
 A consumer uses social media to talk about their needs and wants, likes and dislikes, and these online conversations present a wealth of information that businesses can leverage to their advantage.

 - Finally, it provides a platform for your brand to develop and strengthen relationships with customers.
 It is the best place to get closer to customers because you can connect with them wherever they are.
-A huge potential lies in this anywhere-anytime connection.
+Huge potential lies in this anywhere-anytime connection.
 Because of this, there is an opportunity for other positive things as well.
 Building greater relationships with your customers can increase your revenue.
 The more connected you are with your customers, the more loyal they will be to your brand.

 The Associated Chambers of Commerce and Industry (ASSOCHAM) has released a study on electronic waste management in India-cKinetics in the pre-hour of world environment day on June 5, which predicts “India will generate 130 million tone of e-waste by the year 2018”.

 According to the study, the country will generate 130 million tonnes of e-waste by 2018 from the current 93.5 million tonnes in 2016 and by 2020 is expected to generate 52 lakh million tonnes of e-waste.

 Of this total computer equipment accounts for almost 70% of e-waste generated followed by disposed telecommunication items—12% and electrical equipment—8%.
 Medical systems that are trashed constitute only seven percent of the e-waste collection at present and household e-crap account for four percent, the study claims.